Resources

 Therapy Details

-How do I get Indiana ABA Therapy services for my child?
+How do I start ABA Therapy services for my child?

-Contact our professional Admissions Coordinator who will walk with you through each step of the insurance and enrollment process.
-We always work with families to find multiple funding options to reduce costs.
+Contact our professional Admissions team, who will walk you through each step of the insurance and enrollment process.
+In addition, we always work with families to find multiple funding options to reduce costs.

-How do you manage safety concerns at your Indiana ABA Therapy centers?
+How do you manage safety concerns at your ABA Therapy centers?

 How many therapists will be working with my child?

 A child will be assigned to an AM and a PM therapist if they are full-time.
-When therapists are out for the day, a therapist who is on the same team and knows the child, will work with the child.
-When a child is ready to work on responding to new or novel people, they will be assigned to a new therapist in either the AM or PM.
+When therapists are out for the day, a therapist on the same team who knows the child will work with the child.
+When a child is prepared to work on responding to new or novel people, we assign them to a new therapist either in the AM or PM.
 The BCBA will discuss any planned changes in monthly parent meetings.
-Our online data collection system, Rethink provides a parent portal, to enable parents to see who is working with their child and what targets are being worked on in real time.
+Furthermore, our online data collection system, Rethink, offers a parent portal that allows parents to view who is working with their child in real-time and the targets being worked on.

 What sort of training do your therapists receive?

 The initial therapist training includes 40 hours of modules with shadowing opportunities between modules.
-The BCBA assigned to the new staff will provide ongoing training with each client they are assigned to and will provide ongoing feedback and assistance.
-Circle City ABA has ongoing training levels developed to provide professional development and more in depth knowledge of ABA.
+The BCBA assigned to the new staff will provide ongoing training with each assigned client and will provide continuous feedback and assistance.
+In addition, Circle City ABA has continuous training levels developed to provide professional development and more in-depth knowledge of ABA.

 How often?

-The 40 hour modules take place in the first 2 weeks of employment.
+The 40-hour modules take place in the first two weeks of employment.
 The ongoing training is daily or weekly as needed.
 Registered Behavior Technicians receive 5% of their scheduled hours as supervised time by their BCBA.

 How much direct supervision do therapists receive from BCBAs weekly?